Tachytaenius/Alive/docs/tiles.md

 	Lumps probably won't be able to be modified anyway, only broken down and produced.

 Lump fields:
-- `constituents`: (Saved, altered) An array of entries with the following fields:
+- `constituents`: (Saved) An array of entries with the following fields:
-	- `material`: (Saved, altered) The material registry entry for this constituents entry.
+	- `materialName`: (Saved) The name of the material registry entry for this constituents entry.
 	- `amount`: (Saved) How much of the material is in the lump.
 - `grassHealth`: (Saved) Health of grass.
 	Should decrease over time if in a dug-up lump.